 Fostering Independence & Nutritious Options

 Herb shared that during COVID it is so much easier, especially with underlying health issues, to have a nutritious meal delivered to your doorstep than go to a grocery store and hang around people too long.
-Herb has found the service so helpful that he brought it to the attention of this family doctor.
+Herb has found the service so helpful that he brought it to the attention of his family doctor.

 Some clients report they were able to recover at home after being discharged from a hospital because of the meal delivery.
 40% of chronically ill patients reported they would have been back in the hospital due to poor nutrition if they had not had access to Meals on Wheels.

 The program also helps caregivers have some respite, with a few even being able to take a holiday due to the service.